void mysql_set_local_infile_handler(MYSQL *mysql, int

 (*local_infile_init)(void **, const char *, void *), int

 This function installs callbacks to be used during the

-DATA LOCAL INFILE statements.
+DATA LOCAL statements.
 It enables application

 programs to exert control over local (client-side) data file

 reading.
 The arguments are the connection handler, a set of